 - Preheat oven to 350°F. Prepare a 1¾-quart baking dish with coconut oil spray or nonstick cooking spray.

-- In a medium bowl, combine the blackberries, blueberries, maple syrup, 1½ teaspoon tapioca flour and 1½ teaspoon cinnamon.
+- In a medium bowl, combine the blackberries, blueberries, lemon juice, lemon zest, maple syrup, 2 teaspoons tapioca flour, and 1½ teaspoon cinnamon.
 Stir to combine, then place in the prepared baking dish.

 - In a different medium bowl, combine the almond flour, ½ cup tapioca flour, baking powder, coconut milk, melted coconut oil, vanilla extract and 1½ tablespoons sugar.
 Mix until smooth.
 Dollop by the spoon full over the berry mixture.